tcopeland/pippi/README.md

 Pippi has the concept of "checksets" which are, well, sets of checks.
 The current checksets are listed below.

-Maybe we should have a dedicated "test" checkset?
-Let me know what you think at https://twitter.com/tcopeland, thanks!

 ### basic

 #### ReverseFollowedByEach